 Once you have determined your ancestor’s regiment, you can look for his personnel records.
 The information in personnel records includes the name of the soldier, birth year and location, marital status, civilian occupation, religion, and dates of service, description of duties, promotions if any and date of discharge.

 From 1820 until 1869, individual personnel sheets for all the troops in the Empire were kept in books called Grundbuchblätter in Vienna.
 After 1869, these records were only kept for the Austrians and personnel from the regions they administered as described earlier.
-The Grundbuchblätter records are listed by regimental number and then by class year.
+The Grundbuchblätter records are listed by regimental number and then by class year and class type (see type explanation below).
 They are not indexed alphabetically by surname.
 Soldiers are listed starting with the officers, cadets and finally the enlisted men.
 To find an individual soldier, it is necessary to review all the records for a given class year.
 The Kriegs Archive will do a search of their records for a fee or you can hire a private reseacher to do a search of these records.
 But they are also available on microfilm from the Family History Library on 2,884 rolls of film.
 Now, a bit of a warning about using these FHL films, they are not well cataloged.
 The film titles of the earliest records list the years covered, but the later films only list Heft (book) numbers, which are not a very useful guide.
 In addition, many of the film titles in the FHL catalog contain errors as to the years covered.
 Some indicate that they only cover the years from 1820 until 1860.
 However, in most cases, the records for the 1860s are actually covered in those films.
 I’ve contacted the LDS about this and have had them change the titles for some films, including all the ones for the Hussars.
 But given these problems, it is best to order several of the films in each regimental series to make sure you get the years wanted.
 The easiest way to search through the film is to go the records for the birth year of your ancestor (see template below).
 Then look though the records for that year (and several years on both sides if you don’t find it immediately).

 As mentioned, the Grundbuchblätter records by regimental number cover all soldiers in the Empire.
 But additional Grundbuchblätter records exist for soldiers from the eight states within what is now modern Austria (Wien, Niederösterreich, Oberösterreich, Steiermark, Kärnten, Salzburg, Tirol, and Vorarlberg).
 They are kept at the Kriegs Archive in Vienna.
 The records cover Austrian solders from ~1820 to the end of WWI and they are organized alphabetically by the names of the soldiers within each individual state.[x]
 The records are on 616 rolls of film available from the FHL.